Have you ever got stuck in your own story?

 Simmons goes on in the article to say, the story tends to change the context.
 It makes people stop for a minute and think, “My goal is no longer to make you think like I think.
 My goal is to create some space so that we can both share what we think, compare notes, and create a new point of view, a much broader point of view.”

-This exec and the manager are at a pivotal point in their working relationship.
+This executive leader and the manager are at a pivotal point in their working relationship.
 How might that relationship look different if they created the space to listen and work together toward a solution without blame and egos getting in their way?

 How willing are you to create that space with people in your life?